Kasama, Zambia

-Kasama is a city in the Northern Province of Zambia.
+Kasama is a town in the Northern Province of Zambia.
 It serves as the provincial capital and the headquarters of Kasama District.

 Location

 It is situated on the central-southern African plateau, approximately 856 km, by road, north-east of Lusaka, the capital and largest city in Zambia.

 Kasama is located on the M1 road (old Great North Road) from Mpika in the south to Mbala and Mpulungu, at the tip of Lake Tanganyika, in the north.

 Population

-The city population grew considerably in the 1970s and 1980s after construction of the TAZARA Railway through the city, and the tarring of the Great North Road, Zambia.
+The city population grew considerably in the 1970s and 1980s after construction of the TAZARA Railway through the city, and the tarring of the old Great North Road.
 Its population, according to Encyclopedia Britannica, was 74,243 in 2000 and had increased to 113,779 in 2010.

 History

-In 1898/1899, a crisis over the succession of the Chitimukulu led to Bishop Joseph 'Moto Moto' Dupont gaining the agreement of Bemba chiefs to the British colonial Administrator of North-Eastern Rhodesia, Robert Codrington taking control of the area.
-Codrington established a boma at Kasama and the town's central location as well as its closeness to Chitimukulu's court led to it eventually becoming the largest and dominant town of the north-eastern lobe of what became Northern Rhodesia, then later, Zambia.
+The 1898/1899 interregnum on the Mwamba throne, the then second in rank from the Chitimukulu, made it possible for Catholic Bishop Joseph 'Moto Moto' Dupont to facilitate the establishment of the British colonial administration of North-Eastern Rhodesia under Administrator Robert Codrington.
+The first BSAC administrative boma was established at Kasama.
+Due to the town's central location as well as its closeness to Chitimukulu's and Mwamba's courts, it eventually became the largest and dominant town of the north-eastern lobe of Northern Rhodesia, then later, Zambia.